ilshookim/dfiles/README.md

 * The timer can be controlled by calling /start, /stop, and /restart through the REST server.
 You can check the active and running status in response to such request.

-* The timer will repeatedly request deletion every 1 second (operation variable: DCACHE_PERIOD).
+* The timer will repeatedly request deletion every 1 second (operation variable: DCACHE_TIMER).
 The timer is an asynchronous activity, so it will fire event repeatedly during deletion.

 * The timer repeats every second, but if the deletion is still in progress, it does not request for deletion and passes.
 The timer can be set in seconds.